+If you feel like you’ve been using substances to self-medicate, you might ask yourself, "Should I get therapy?"
 If your relationship with substances like drugs, alcohol, or even food has a reached a point where you use them regularly to numb feelings, or you are often looking forward to the next time you can, a therapist can help.
 Numbing feelings is a temporary and usually unhealthy solution.
 Addressing feelings and learning the tools to cope with them is a safer long-term plan.

 If the quality of your work is suffering, or you’re having difficulty focusing, it could be an emotional or mental issue.
-If the issue is that you hate your job, a therapist can be the support you need to figure out what to do next to make short term and long term positive changes.
+If the issue is that you hate your job, a therapist can be the support you need to figure out what to do next to make short-term and long-term positive changes.

 All relationships experience ups and downs, and while we often rely on our friends or family to help us navigate these issues, sometimes these issues are with those people.
 Sometimes, we’d just prefer an outside opinion.
 And sometimes, we just want to complain.
 That’s okay!
 Therapy can be a great solution for dealing with intimacy problems, communication breakdowns, and more.

 A relationship doesn’t need to be falling apart to benefit from therapy.
-Across a lifetime, many things change in a marriage from careers to kids to homes to finances.
+Across a lifetime, many things change in a marriage, from careers to kids to homes to finances.
 Building an arsenal of tools to help you communicate during times of change can help make a great marriage even better.

 Parenting is hard!
 And there’s no shame in wanting to be a better parent to your child.
-It’s very common for parents to struggle with new parenthood, deal with their child being bullied or bullying, or to relate to a teen.
+It’s very common for parents to struggle with new parenthood, deal with their child being bullied or bullying, or relate to a teen.
 A therapist can help assure you that these things are normal and give you a safe place to vent.